yogi1967/MoneydancePythonScripts/index.md

 _(If you have installed the extension, but nothing happens, then check your MD version/build)_

-**NOTE: As of June 2021 - All extensions listed below (except marked with ^^) are listed within the Moneydance Manage Extensions menu - Check there first for updates**
+**NOTE: All extensions listed below (except marked with ^^) are listed within the Moneydance Manage Extensions menu - Check there first for updates**

 **ANY NEWER VERSIONS LISTED HERE SHOULD BE CONSIDERED PREVIEW (LATEST) VERSIONS (FULLY WORKING, WITH ENHANCEMENTS, FIXES, AND PREVIEW FEATURES)**